MhmdNdri/magicTweet/README.md

 ## Security

+- The extension uses a secure, pre-configured API key
+- All API communications are encrypted using HTTPS
-- Your API key is stored locally in the `.env` file
+- No user data is stored or collected
-- The `.env` file is gitignored to prevent accidental commits
-- API key validation is performed during build
+- The API key is embedded during build time and cannot be extracted from the extension

 ## License